Code-Institute-Submissions/simon-6/README.md

     + Presents the top 5 scores attained by the user in a clean and simple table.
     + If local storage returns no data for the user, the table is filled with '0'.
     + Opening or closing the modal does not interrupt the playback of the game.
++ Restart the Game
+    + An option that reloads the page so that a user can restart the game with a new sequence
 + Feedback modal
     + Enables the user to send feedback to the developer via emailjs
     + Opening or closing the modal does not interrupt the playback of the game.
     + Submitting the feedback via the 'Send Feedback' button clears the inputted values and closes the modal but does not reload the page.
 + Gameover modal
-    + Triggered as soon as the code evaluates the user input to be unequal to the Simon sequence.
+    + Launched as soon as the code evaluates the user input to be unequal to the Simon sequence.
     + Displays the score acheived for the active game session.
     + The page is reloaded whichever way the modal is closed by the user.
 + Level up